edovio/TemperatureMonitor/README.md

   * ESP8266WiFi Library Installed ([LINK](https://github.com/esp8266/Arduino))
   * DHT Library Installed ([LINK](https://github.com/adafruit/DHT-sensor-library))
   * Adafruit_Sensor Library Installed ([LINK](https://github.com/adafruit/Adafruit_Sensor))

+  If you want to improve the code you are free to create a pull request, or, if you see a Bug, please create an Issue.
+  If you need an Help contact me by Email (edovio@gmail.com).
+Feel free to share it, but remember respect the Licence! <3

 This project is shared under Creative Commons Licence - Attribution 4.0 International (CC BY 4.0).
 Visit the [Licence](https://github.com/edovio/TemperatureMonitor/blob/master/LICENSE.md) document for further information.